 *COVID Accommodations: WIT is committed to the safety of our Professional and Student Members.
 Most events are currently virtual.
 Any WIT member-to-member meetings should follow current school, WI and CDC guidelines.

 Not sure what mentoring is all about?
 This guide, 9 Tips for a Successful WIT Mentoring Relationship, outlines the simple principles of our program.

 If you have any questions about WITonCampus Clubs or the Professional Connections Program, your regional chair is here to help:

 Northeast Wisconsin - Rose Kilsdonk

 WIT4Girls is designed to excite, inspire and engage young women with technology.
 Through positive female mentorship, WIT4Girls helps girls see how their innovative ideas can lead to limitless opportunities technology careers.

-Each of the 3 regions has a WIT4girls chair:
+Each of the 3 regions has a WIT4girls chair or co-chairs: